kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007/koi-design.md

 ---
-language: de
+language: en
-title: 'Das Koi-Design: Inspiration und Idee *'
+title: 'The Koi Design: Inspiration and Idea'
-description: 'Irezumi (Japanische Tätorwierung) als Inspiration für meine Website und über die Entstehung meines Designs.'
+description: 'Irezumi (Japanese tattooing) as inspiration for my website and the origin of my design.'
 author: Stefan Imhoff
 slug: koi-design
 date: 2007-06-02T02:00:00+02:00